wp-plugins/imagemagick-sharpen-resized-images/readme.txt

 = Are there any system requirements? =

-Your host needs to have the [imagick PHP module](http://pecl.php.net/package/imagick) installed.
+Your host needs to have the [imagick PHP module](http://pecl.php.net/package/imagick) installed (and, of course, the [ImageMagick](http://www.imagemagick.org) program itself).
-The plugin has a built-in check.
+The imagick PHP module is NOT a WordPress plugin, but a module for PHP.
+The plugin has a built-in check for this imagick PHP module.

-If you don't have the PHP imagick module installed you can still sharpen your images by using the [Sharpen Resized Images](https://wordpress.org/plugins/sharpen-resized-images/) plugin.
+If you don't have the imagick PHP module installed you can still sharpen your images by using the [Sharpen Resized Images](https://wordpress.org/plugins/sharpen-resized-images/) plugin.
 It sharpens the images by using lower quality GD, so it strips EXIF data and it strips color profiles.

 = I don't see any sharpening, why? =

 * After you enable the plugin it will only sharpen new uploads.
 If you want to sharpen your already uploaded images you will also need the [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) plugin.
+* Make sure to have not only the PHP module but also the ImageMagick software installed on the server (most servers have it though).
 * Still no differences?
 Clear your browser cache.
 * If you're using Varnish cache or other server caches, empty them.
 * Sharpening only works with JPG files.